Why Do Onions Make You Cry?

 Method #6: Wear goggles.

 Result: In an effort to maintain my dignity, I try my eyeglasses and sunglasses first.
 Neither do me any good.
 The ol' chemistry lab safety glasses make me look silly, but help a little more.
 I imagine swim goggles would really do the trick, but I don't have any.
-Any readers interested in testing this for us?
-We'd love it if you also sent pictures.

 Method #7: Change your onion.
 "Tear free" onions have been developed in the UK via special breeding and in New Zealand via "gene silencing" techniques.